Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Results

-As for Section \ref{C2}, Figure \ref{fig:case3_learningControl_a} shows the mean cumulative reward and the 95$\%$ confidence interval based on $N_s$ training cases, Figure \ref{fig:case3_learningControl_b1} shows the percentage of live policies using the model-free policy and Figure \ref{fig:case3_learningControl_b1} shows the percentage of cases for which the model is inconsistent with the real environment as defined by equation \eqref{eq_MET}.
-Initially, the model cannot be trusted, and the model-free policy is driving the real environment.
-As this policy interacts with the real environment, transitions are collected in the assimilation buffer, allowing the model closure to compensate for its inconsistency with the real environment.
-Confidence is again built in the model as seen with a decrease of model-free percentage (Figure \ref{fig:case3_learningControl_b1}) and a higher consistency between the real environment and the model (Figure \ref{fig:case3_learningControl_b2}).
-The cumulative reward then rapidly increases until convergence, characterised by a low variance (Figure \ref{fig:case3_learningControl_a}).
-The model-based policy contributions are visible on the cumulative reward function, showing nearly vertical jump at the beginning of the training.
+As in Section~\ref{C2}, Figure~\ref{fig:case3_learningControl_a} reports the mean cumulative reward and 95\% confidence interval over $N_s$ runs, while Figures~\ref{fig:case3_learningControl_b1} and \ref{fig:case3_learningControl_b2} show the fraction of runs using the model-free policy and the fraction of runs for which the surrogate is considered inconsistent with the real environment according to equation~\eqref{eq_MET}.
+At the start of training, the model is not yet trustworthy and the model-free branch therefore dominates.
+As real-environment trajectories are collected, the assimilation buffer is progressively enriched and the closure law adapts to the biased dynamics.
+Confidence in the surrogate is then gradually recovered, as evidenced by the decrease in model-free usage and the improved consistency between real and virtual environments.
+Once this occurs, the cumulative reward increases rapidly and converges with low variance.
+The contribution of the model-based branch is visible in the sharp reward increase observed during the early part of training.

-Figure \ref{fig:case3_learningControl_d} shows the averaged $x-z$ trajectories of the drone controlled using policies trained for the mass and cop bias cases.
-Arrows are also overlaid on the trajectory to indicate the drone's heading every five flapping cycles.
-These trajectories were obtained without applying policy bias in the longitudinal direction, as this term must converge to zero for the target considered.
-The drone successfully ascends vertically and hover, exhibiting small oscillations along the longitudinal direction while maintaining a near horizontal heading (i.e. $\theta\approx0^\circ$).
-In the mass bias cases, the drone slightly overshoots the target.
-This behaviour could be improved with further tuning of the weights from the reward function (equation \eqref{eq_rk}).
+Figure~\ref{fig:case3_learningControl_d} shows the mean $x$--$z$ trajectories obtained after training for the mass-bias and cop-bias cases.
+Arrows indicate the drone heading every five flapping cycles.
+In both cases, the drone ascends vertically and stabilizes near the target while maintaining a nearly horizontal attitude ($\theta \approx 0^\circ$), with only small longitudinal oscillations.
+In the mass-bias case, a slight overshoot is observed near the final vertical position.
+This could likely be reduced by a modest retuning of the reward weights in equation~\eqref{eq_rk}.